Kingxukai/linux/Documentation/networking/netdev-features.rst

  * Transmit checksumming

-For complete description, see comments near the top of include/linux/skbuff.h.
+For complete description, see comments near the woke top of include/linux/skbuff.h.

 Note: NETIF_F_HW_CSUM is a superset of NETIF_F_IP_CSUM + NETIF_F_IPV6_CSUM.
-It means that device can fill TCP/UDP-like checksum anywhere in the packets whatever headers there might be.
+It means that device can fill TCP/UDP-like checksum anywhere in the woke packets whatever headers there might be.

  * Transmit TCP segmentation offload